Ionian Sea, Greece

 - Issos: it’s a large sandy beach, located next to the cedar forest of Korission.

-- Glyfada: close to the main town of the island, it is one of the most popular beaches on the island.
+- Glyfada: close to the main town, it is one of the most popular beaches on the island.
 It is a perfect option for families, with its blue waters, various services, and many tavernes and bars nearby.

 - Agios Gordios: this is a large, popular beach with golden sand, shallow waters and impressive greenery.
 You can find plenty of sun loungers and restaurants.